 Sweet Home marks Song Kang’s second show that is based on a webtoon, the first being the 2019 romance series Love Alarm.
 In this horror series, he plays Cha Hyun Soo, a young high school student who moves into a grungy apartment building called Green Home after having lost his entire family in a tragedy.
 Soon after his move, monsters appear, and he, together with his neighbors have to fight the creatures in order to survive—only it seems he might already be one.

 Other members of the Green Home community include Park Kyu Young (It's Okay to Not Be Okay), who plays an aspiring musician; Lee Si Young (The Guardians), a former firefighter; Go Min Si (Love Alarm), a young student; and Go Yoon Jung (He Is Psychometric), among others.
 The series is directed by Lee Eung Bok, who also helmed Mr. Sunshine, Goblin, and Descendants of the Sun.

-Here’s what to expect from Sweet Home as well as other juicy tidbits about the show, straight from its director and its stars:
+Here’s what to expect from Sweet Home, straight from its director and its stars: